Arosy/devnet-backup-monitor/README.md

 - Feel free to submit any changes you see fit or do whatever you want, because its MIT licensed.

 ### Changelog

+**v0.0.5**
+- fixed more issues with file ingestion which could lead to not creating backup files.

 **v0.0.4**
 - added support for more platforms: arm64, arm/v7